-8. Simple IRA Plan
+7. Simple IRA Plan

 On October 26, 2000, the board of directors approved a Simple IRA Plan (the "IRA Plan") to attract and retain valuable executives.
 The IRA Plan allows for participation by up to 100 eligible employees of the Company.
 Under the IRA Plan, eligible employees may contribute a portion of their pre-tax yearly salary, up to the maximum contribution limit for Simple IRA Plans as set forth under the Internal Revenue Code of 1986, as amended, with the Company matching on a dollar-for-dollar basis up to 3% of the employees' annual pre-tax compensation.
 These thresholds are subject to change under notice by the trustee for the IRA Plan.
 The Company is not responsible for any other costs under the IRA Plan.
-For the years ended December 31, 2021 and 2020 the Company contributed \$15,123 and \$16,942, respectively, as matching contributions to the IRA Plan.
+For the years ended December 31, 2022 and 2021, the Company contributed \$18,985 and \$15,123, respectively, as matching contributions to the IRA Plan.

-9. Stock-Based Compensation
+8. Stock-Based Compensation

-Stock based compensation expense recognized under ASC 718 for the years ended December 31, 2021 and 2020 of \$13,065 and \$13,064, respectively, reflects the amortization of the fair value of 1,000,000 restricted shares granted to the Company's Chief Executive Officer on September 9, 2011 of \$195,968, after adjusting for the effect on the fair value of the stock options related to this transaction.
+Stock based compensation expense recognized under ASC 718 of \$13,065 for each of the years ended December 31, 2022 and 2021 reflects the amortization of the fair value of 1,000,000 restricted shares granted to the Company's Chief Executive Officer on September 9, 2011 of \$195,968, after adjusting for the effect on the fair value of the stock options related to this transaction.
 The fair value is being amortized over 15 years.
+At December 31, 2022, all 1,000,000 shares remain restricted, and the remaining unrecognized stock-based compensation amounted to \$47,904..